jonlunsford/jquery-basic-tabs/README.md

 # Jquery Basic Tabs

 Jquery Basic Tabs is a lightweight plugin that leaves the styling up to you.
-Basic tabs, that's it.
+Basic Tabs, that's it.

 ### Installation
 ---

 #### Write some basic markup

-Basic tabs works with a unordered list with an equal number of divs to house your tab content, like this:
+Basic Tabs works with an unordered list with an equal number of divs to house your tab content, like this:

 ```html